VANatHeritage/SDM-PresencePreProc/Prepping_Obs_for_SDM.md

 - If source is:
   -  **Biotics**:
     - use EOs or procedural features
-    - we will need the observation date field, the RA field, EO_ID, and SF_ID
+    - we will need at least the observation date field, the RA field, EO_ID, and SF_ID
   - for **all other sources**:
     - ***If not already polygons:*** buffer the observations to create a polygon feature layer
     - retain date column.
 If one doesn't exist, add it and fill out best as you can